 Mandela: Struggle for Freedom

 What would you do if you were imprisoned for 27 years?
-Would you be able to forgive your captors, or would you want revenge?
+Could you forgive your captors, or would you seek revenge?
 Nelson Mandela chose forgiveness – and he never stopped trying to build a better world.

 The exhibition was developed in collaboration with the Apartheid Museum in Johannesburg, South Africa.